-- SALTICAM overheads The overheads for SALTICAM dithers were adjusted to account more accurately for the difficulty in maintaining focus during a track, which leads to many blocks being rejected as we run out of track before completing dither sequences.
-More information on this can be found below. - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
-We will further prioritise the available polarimetric mode characterizations by the proposals being submitted for 2023-2.
-We ask that those interested in any other modes contact salthelp@salt.ac.za with their wishes by the same Phase 1 deadline. - Fabry-Pérot This mode is NOT available for regular proposals for 2023-2.
-For more information, please see section 7.6.4 Fabry-Pérot (FP) - Accuracy of multi-object spectroscopy Rotational field drift is now corrected by our dual guide probes.
+- A slitmask IFU is available to use with RSS.
+Users intending to use this IFU please read section 7.6.3 and document SMI-200 for the SALT Call for Proposal Phase 1.pdf - NIRWALS is being offered for regular science observations.
+PIs intending to use this instrument can find the latest performance information here: NIRWALS_description_Jun_2024 - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
+We will further prioritise the available polarimetric mode characterizations by the proposals being submitted for 2024-2.
+We ask that those interested in any other modes contact salthelp@salt.ac.za with their wishes by the same Phase 1 deadline. - Accuracy of multi-object spectroscopy Rotational field drift is corrected by our dual guide probes.
 The accuracy of MOS acquisition and alignment is ~0.1" and can be routinely done if the PI-supplied reference stars have accurate astrometry.
-See section 7.6.3 for details. - No drift scan modes are available. - No nod and shuffle mode for RSS. - No non-sidereal tracking. - Restricted detector modes for HRS We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
-Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
-See in particular Section 8.6.
-These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2023-2 semester.
+See Sec.
+7.6.4 for details. - No non-sidereal tracking. - Restricted detector modes for HRS We continue to restrict the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
+PIs requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
+See in particular Sec.
+8.6.
+These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2024-2 semester.
 Please note that supporting a non-default mode (i.e. allowing these observations) does not mean that pipeline products will be made available.
-Pls interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options. - PIs interested in using any currently unavailable modes are invited to contact salthelp to discuss possibilities, after reading the applicable instrument sections below.
+PIs interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options. - PIs interested in using any currently unavailable modes are invited to contact salthelp to discuss possibilities, after reading the applicable instrument sections below.